InternetHealthReport/gsoc/ihr-contributor-handbook.md

 ASes can be divided into two types: transit ASes and stub ASes.
 Transit ASes are those that allow traffic to pass through them to reach other networks, while stub ASes only route traffic within their own network.

 ### AS Hegemony
-AS Hegemony is a metric that measures the ASes inter-dependency.
+AS Hegemony is a metric that measures the ASes interdependency.
 As explained in 2.1, an AS may rely on other ASes to reach the rest of the Internet.
 For example, Airtel mobile (AS45609) sends and receives international traffic only via Airtel’s international network (AS9498), hence its dependency (or AS Hegemony value) to AS9498 is very high.
 Connectivity issues at AS9498 are likely to impact the connectivity of AS45609.

 ### BGP
 BGP stands for Border Gateway Protocol.
 It is a routing protocol used by Internet Service Providers (ISPs) to exchange information about the paths that data packets should take to reach their destination on the internet.